Average Salary Philadelphia: 3 Key Takeaways

 The BLS typically groups jobs under categories like “Food Preparation and Serving-Related Occupations” or “Accommodation and Food Services.”

-In a city as large and diverse as Philadelphia, these categories encompass both small family-owned venues and upscale, high-volume businesses that can pay significantly above the baseline.
+In a city as large and diverse as Philadelphia, these categories encompass both small family-owned venues and upscale, high-volume businesses.

 To avoid skewed perspectives, it’s useful to look for more localized data at the county or metropolitan division level, focusing on the Philadelphia metropolitan area.